-In this article, we examine whether adverse selection in a labor market with asymmetric information can be a factor that generates agglomeration.
-Agglomeration is defined in a broad sense as a stable but unequal population distribution between regions.
-If this is a consequence of sorting agents by type, then we call this "sorted agglomeration".
+In this article, we examine whether adverse selection in a labor market with asymmetric information can be a factor that generates sorting of agents by type.
 We find that separation of workers by contract type is sustained as the only equilibrium outcome.
 There are different contracts for different types of workers in equilibrium.
 Workers of different types can be integrated in their equilibrium locations.
 When there is a large share of high type mobile workers in the total mobile population, integration of types is stable.
 An integrated, stable equilibrium features a similar mixture of workers in each region.
 When more low type workers are released from their immobility, integration of types becomes unstable.
 Empirically, this represents a shift of low skill workers from agriculture, where they are tied to land, to manufacturing, where they are free to move.
-Calculations of the authors from U.S. Department of Commerce

-(1975, p.
-D 11-23) show that the percentage of the total labor force not in agriculture in the U.S. rose from 52% in 1870 to 96% in 1970.
-With a small proportion of high type mobile workers in the total mobile population, integration of types is unstable.
+Calculations of the authors from U.S. Department of Commerce (1975, p.
+D 11-23) show that the percentage of the total labor force not in agriculture in the U.S. rose from 52% in 1870 to 96\% in 1970.
+Applebaum (1998, p.
+179) finds that the proportion of skilled workers in the labor force in the US varied from 10% in 1900, 14% in 1950, 12% in 1990, to 10% in 1994.22 With a smaller proportion of high type mobile workers in the total mobile population, integration of types is unstable.
 Any stable equilibrium has the large population of low type mobile workers in one region and high type mobile workers separated in the other region.
-Thus, the increase in the number of low skill workers from 1870 to 1970 can help explain agglomeration during this period.
+Thus, the increase in the percentage of low skill workers can help explain sorting.
 The technological advantage of high skill workers is also a key factor in the stability of integrated equilibria.
 If the productivity of the high type increases, integration of types becomes less stable.
-Given the same share of high type in total mobile workers, a larger technological productivity advantage of high skill workers results in the agglomeration of work-This skill biased technological change is consistent with evidence of more recent sorted agglomeration, for example the Berry and Glaeser (2005) work on human capital differences between cities or the Combes et al (2008) work on wage dispersion across cities.
+Given the same share of high type in total mobile workers, a larger technological productivity advantage of high skill workers results in the sorting of workers by type.
+This skill biased technological change is consistent with evidence of more recent sorting, for example the Berry and Glaeser (2005) work on human capital differences between cities or the Combes et al (2008) work on wage dispersion across cities.
 It is also consistent with a general increase in average human capital, provided that greater human capital for the high types is causing their productivity to rise.
-So, given asymmetric information in the labor market, either increased mobility of low skill workers or increased productivity of high skill workers can result in separate agglomeration of workers by type.
+So, given asymmetric information in the labor market, either increased mobility of low skill workers or increased productivity of high skill workers can result in sorting of workers by type.